In rehabilitation, it is vital that clients know they have a safe place

 The purpose of phase 3 is to develop an initial recovery support network.

-By starting this process in treatment we are able to identify strengths
+By starting this process in treatment, we can identify strengths and weaknesses

-and weaknesses in your recovery.
-This phase requires that you identify
+in your recovery.
+This phase requires that you recognize specific individuals,

 Your first step to recovery begins by calling (888) 744-9969